davidthekesler/tone_traveler/README.md

 # Tone Traveler

-Tone Traveler masks distractions in your environment and focuses your mental activity, suggesting mind states ranging from highly alert to deeply relaxed.
-It'll help when you want to tackle an immersive problem at a busy cafe, bond with a book in a crowded airport waiting area, or simply stay on task during a hectic work day.
+Tone Traveler is a React-Based soundscape generator.
+It's useful for masking distractions in your environment and focusing your mental activity, helping to suggest mind states ranging from highly alert to deeply relaxed.
+Give it a try if you want to tackle an immersive problem at a busy cafe, bond with a book in a crowded airport waiting area, or simply stay on task during a hectic work day.

 The top half of Tone Traveler’s simple yet customizable player allows you to select from a library of sound sources, ranging from slowly evolving melodic drones to more natural soundscapes such as waterfalls, forests, and wind.

-The large dial on the center of the screen uses two sine-wave synthesizers panned hard L and R with a spread operator on their inputs to control the underlying low-frequency binaural beat for each sound source.
-The pitch of the binaural beat is automatically matched to the sound source.
+The large dial on the center of the screen uses two sine-wave synthesizers which control an underlying low-frequency binaural beat, automatically pitch-matched to a selected sound source.
 Information about the suggested brain activity for the frequency selected is displayed underneath the dial as you adjust it, as well as a readout of the specific frequency you're targeting.
 For more information on binaural beats, see below.

 A balance slider on the lower right adjusts the mix between the sound source and the binaural beat, and a master volume slider on the lower left lowers the overall sound in case you want to play it under other programmatic material.